KumarManas04/ChecklistView/README.md

   - Set colors for drag handle, remove item button, text color and hint text color
   - Convert the list to string
   - Input the list content in string format
+  - Easy undo for item removed from list(with option to enable/disable)
+  - Option to enable/disable drag

 ## Including in your project
 Add below codes to your <b>root</b> build.gradle